Evolve-IT/directory-info-service/directory-info-service/documents/README.md

 							** An attribute with name "ErrorMessage" will be added to a directoryInfo object's attributes if an exception occurred during the accessing of a file or directory's attributes.
 							Possible attributes:
 								i.
+FileSize
 								ii.
+LastAccessTime
 								iii.
+LastModifiedTime
 								iv.
-								V.
+CreationTime

 						4.	children
 							This is a collection of objects of type directoryInfo (same as described above) which represents all of the child files and directories.
 							** This will only be populated if the current item is a directory.
 				2. 	directorySize
 					This is the size of the directory listing.
+It is an interger which represents the number of files and folders contained in the input folder.
 				3. 	success
 					This is a boolean field which will be:
 						"true" if a directory listing could be retrieved without any errors.
 						"false" if an exception occurred during the retrieval of a directory listing.
 				4. 	errorMessage
 					This will be populated with a user friendly error message if an exception occurred during the retrieval of a directory listing.

+	d.
+Example of Xml returned by the REST Service
 		<DirectoryListingResult>
 			<directoryInfo>n
 				<type>Directory</type>